 Looking for the best 21-inch monitor to help improve your work and downtime?
 In this honest review, we compared the speed, resolution, and price of the top-performing 21” computer screens on the market to crown the best.
 And don’t worry, Apple users; all the monitors can be adapted to work with Mac products.

 This post is aimed at professionals who count on a computer monitor or two to produce great work.
-So if you’re looking for a quick and comprehensive comparison between various computer monitor reviews, you’re in the right place.
+So, if you’re looking for a quick and comprehensive comparison between various computer monitor reviews, you’re in the right place.
+From the best budget monitors to the top-of-the-range displays, let’s dive in.

 TLDR